 Appeals relating to assessments should be directed to the Head Teacher.
-This can be done verbally and there is no need for an Assessment Task Form: Appeal to be submitted.
+This can be done verbally.
 After this discussion the Head Teacher will make a decision and notify both the teacher and the student.

 If the student is unhappy with the Head Teacher's decision, an official appeal can be made to the relevant Deputy Principal.
 This needs to be done in writing, using the Assessment Task Form: Appeal (which will be issued by the Deputy Principal on request)